dojo/docs/dojo/place.rst

 Notes
 ~~~~~

-This placement method is especially useful when you know how many children the reference node has, and what they are.
-Do not forget that text nodes (even empty ones) are counted as children too:
+This placement method is useful when you know how many children the reference node has, and what they are. **Do not forget that text nodes (even empty ones) are counted as children too:**

 .. code-block :: html
   :linenos: